 Sometimes, due to a technical glitch, an image can’t get uploaded; in that case, search engines refer to the alt tags to rank the page.

 To enhance the visibility of the alt tags, it is good to use keywords related to the brand.
 The details must be a bit more extensive than the file name.

-If you have a website, you would want people to find it and engage with it.
+If you have a website, you want people to find it and engage with it.
 But for that to happen, you would need to reduce your image’s file size and work on your image optimization techniques to get discovered easily.
-Fortunately for you, we have prepared a guide on how to do image optimization.
-We will provide you with sufficient image SEO tips to improve traffic on your website and how to optimize images for the web without losing quality.
+Fortunately for you, we have prepared a guide on image optimization.
+We will provide you with sufficient image SEO tips to improve traffic on your website and optimize images for the web without losing quality.

 Benefits of Formatting Your Image

 The first and foremost benefit of optimizing your image is that images make up 21% of a total web page’s weight on average.
 So, if you are trying to optimize your blog, you should consider adding images.
 Implementing a good image optimization workflow is no big deal.
 Still, many bloggers overlook this fact when working on their blogs.

 As a blogger, you don’t want your visitors to keep waiting for the website to load.
 They might get tired and move on to something else.
 Optimizing an image will improve your page’s loading speed.
 We all know the benefits of SEO and how it helps your site rank higher in search engine results.
 But if your site has too many large files, they can slow down your site and trust us, and search engines do not like slow sites.
 So, you have another reason for optimizing your image now.

 Also, Google indexes your images faster for Google image search, which will help build traffic on your website if someone is doing an image search.
 With optimized images, you will create backups much faster, and smaller image file sizes consume less bandwidth, which networks and browsers appreciate.
 Lastly, smaller and optimized images will require storage space on your server, but this also depends on how many thumbnails you optimize.